 | READ MORE: 5 Key Ways To Connect With Other Bloggers And Build Your Network

-10. Starting An Email List As Soon As Possible
+11. Starting An Email List As Soon As Possible

+You must learn about starting an email newsletter for your blog, ASAP.
 You’re going to need an opt-in freebie for this!
 A lead magnet.

 To do this, you need to offer potential subscribers something of great value that helps solve a problem for them.